 Pros: High quality raw materials and final product, experienced company, lots of color and customization options, made in USA.

 Cons: Highest prices, longest lead time in industry, no lever belts offered, not IPF certified, customer service?

 Best Belts Athlete 10 mm Lifting Belt

 Best Belts has a turnaround time on par with Inzer; could be better, could be worse.
-They don’t offer much in the way of customization either.
-You get about as many suede color options with a Best Belt as you do anywhere else, but no option to embroider the belt, change hardware colors, stitching colors, and so forth.
+They also don’t offer much in the way of customization either.
+You get about as many suede color options with a Best Belt as you do anywhere else, but no option to embroider text, change hardware colors, stitching colors, and so forth.
 Also, levers are not an option with Belt Belts, and that’s an obvious deal-breaker if you want a lever.

 I’ve heard both good things and bad things about Best Belts’ customer service.
 I personally was unable to get a response when I inquired with them, so I guess it’s hit or miss.
-Seems to be a theme in the industry to ignore customers.
+Seems to be a theme in the industry to ignore potential customers.

 Pro: High-quality product, lots of color choices, perfect sizing, belt is already broken in, IPF certified.

 Cons: No lever options, long lead time, moderately expensive, limited customization, hit or miss customer service.

 Vulcan used to offer Pioneer belts, but recently switched to a different manufacturer.
 I’m not exactly sure why, but since we already have direct access to Pioneer belts I suppose it’s a good thing to have another option on the table.